junghyun397/GomokuBot/documents/about-renju-eng.md

    A B C D E F G H I J K L M N O
 ```

-Although not always possible (this is a very rare situation in real games), Black can get out of the trap by making a "vaccine move" that removes the condition of the forbidden moves.
+Although not always possible (this is a very rare situation in real games), Black can get out of the trap by making a "prevention move" that removes the condition of the forbidden moves.
 Well worth one last thought before giving up!

 ## Perfect!